 Since it was announced that the UAE would be implementing VAT from 1 January 2018 many Tax legislation have been issued.
 These include the GCC VAT Framework, the UAE Tax Procedures law, and the VAT Law.
 However, one piece of key legislation yet to be released (at the time of writing) is the Executive regulations on VAT.
 These rules will provide the finer details on how VAT will be governed and implemented in the UAE.
 There are up to 60 sections within the VAT Law referring to it which are outlined below:

 Article 2 - Tax treatment regarding the import of goods to UAE that would be exported to any other GCC countries.

 Article 5 - Supply of goods as to what qualifies a transaction to be the supply of goods.

 Article 6 - Supply of services such as supply that will be deemed as supply of services.

 Article 7 - Supply under special cases such as sale or issuance of any voucher.

-Article 8 – Tax treatment of supply, which consist of more than one component for one price, whether it will be treated as goods or services or both.
+Article 8 - Tax treatment of supply, which consists of more than one component for one price, whether it will be treated as goods or services or both.

 Article 13 - Clause 3, time limits that a person has to inform the Authority about his liability to register for tax and the effective date of tax registration.